patrdatacleanseAI/health-coaching-analysis-Patrick-Casimir/README.md

 To avoid inflating results:

-- A 'LEFT JOIN' was used when merging biomarker outcomes
+- I used a 'LEFT JOIN' when merging biomarker outcomes.
 - Members without a follow-up reading were retained in the dataset'.
 - These members were treated as 'No Improvement'.